vegaprotocol/specs/protocol/0056-REWA-rewards_overview.md

 #### Setup
 * Setup a market ETHUSDT settling in USDT.
 * The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
-* Setup and fund multiple reward account for the market ETHUSDT:
+   Setup and fund recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
     * Transfer 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
 * start trading in the market such that traded value for fee purposes in USDT is less than 10^6
-* During the epoch 2 let the traded value be greater than 10^6
+* During epoch 2 let the traded value be greater than 10^6
 * During epoch 3, transfer 20000 USDC to `all | market creation | USDC`

 #### Expectation
-At the end of epoch 2 the VEGA rewards should be distributed.
-Then, at the end of epoch 3, the funded USDC rewards should be distributed again to the market creator
+At the end of epoch 2 1000 VEGA rewards should be distributed to the market creator's general account balance.
+Then, at the end of epoch 3, the 20000 USDC rewards should be distributed again to the market creator's general balance.
+The reward pool balance should be 0.

+### Distributing market creation rewards - multiple asset rewards simultaneous payout (<a name="0056-REWA-043" href="#0056-REWA-043">0056-REWA-043</a>)
+#### Rationale
+A market should be able to be rewarded multiple times if several reward pools are created with different payout assets.

+#### Setup
+* Setup a market ETHUSDT settling in USDT.
+* The value of `marketCreationQuantumMultiple` is `10^6` and `quantum` for `USDT` is `1`.
+* Setup and fund multiple recurring reward account transfers using the market_proposer metric and `USDT` metric asset:
+    * 10000 $VEGA to `ETHUSDT | market creation | $VEGA`
+    * 20000 USDC to `all | market creation | USDC`
+* start trading in the market for one epoch such that traded value for fee purposes in USDT is less than 10^6
+* During epoch 2 let the traded value be greater than 10^6

+#### Expectation
+At the end of epoch 1 no transfers should be made and all rewards accounts should remain at `0` At the end of epoch 2 the creator of ETHUSDT should receive both 10000 VEGA and 20000 USDC into their general account.
+The reward pool balance should be 0.

 ### Distributing market creation rewards - Same asset multiple party rewards (<a name="0056-REWA-044" href="#0056-REWA-044">0056-REWA-044</a>)
 #### Rationale